-Trial before committing
+Trial marketing strategies before committing (like influencers)

-However, market research can only do so much.
+However, research can only do so much.

 Rather than go all-in with every product line, you’ll minimise risk by launching a single range of products, or just a select few products.

-Of course, which lines and which products you launch are going to be dependent on your market research, but the risk will be minimised by taking a conservative approach.
+Of course, which lines and which products you launch are going to be dependent on your research, but the risk will be minimised by taking a conservative approach.

 If your products aren’t as popular as you anticipated, then you’ve not invested too much capital in the venture.

-Beauty marketing case study
+Experimental marketing case study